 It is widely assumed (by those who want Britain to remain in the European Union) that UK businesses support Britain’s continued membership.
 The truth of this will be known in 10 weeks’ time, but research collected by BVA BDRC’s Business Opinion Omnibus suggests there is much greater uncertainty among business leaders than you might think.

-Between the 7th and 17th of March, BVA BDRC Continental interviewed 500 business owners and decision-makers.
+Between the 7th and 17th of March, BVA BDRC interviewed 500 business owners and decision-makers.
 We wanted to know two things:

 - How certain business leaders are about how they intend to vote

 - How they intend to vote based on their current understanding of Britain’s relationship with the EU